United States Refugee Admissions Program: Bureau of Population, Refugees, and Migration

-As part of the U.S. Department of State, the Bureau of Population, Refugees, and Migration is primarily responsible for USRAP's operations abroad.
-According to the Bureau's website, its roughly 130 staff members perform primarily pass-through operations where they do not work directly with refugees.
-Rather, they work through other organizations such as the International Rescue Committee and other various intergovernmental organizations so as to provide services to refugees.
-The Bureau also processes applications for refugee resettlement to the United States.
+As part of the U.S. Department of State, the Bureau of Population, Refugees, and Migration is responsible for USRAP's operations abroad.
+Staff primarily perform pass-through operations and do not work directly with refugees.
+The department works through other organizations, including the International Rescue Committee and various intergovernmental organizations, to provide services to refugees.
+The Bureau also processes refugee applications.

 Office of Refugee Resettlement

-Whereas the Bureau of Population, Refugees, and Migration primarily handles the foreign-based portions of USRAP and USCIS works with admissions and legal issues, the Office of Refugee Resettlement "provide[s] new populations with the opportunity to maximize their potential in the United States."
+The Office of Refugee Resettlement "provide[s] new populations with the opportunity to maximize their potential in the United States."